3nd3r1/protaskinate/README.md

 ## Weekly Report

+### Välipalautus 3 - 2024-10-1

+The project is almost finished.
+The project still has good code structure and clean code.
+Many more features have been implemented, but some are still left.
+Test coverage is still very poor.

+The project is available in production on [protaskinate-page.host.ender.fi](https://protaskinate-page.host.ender.fi/).

+More info in the [changelog](docs/changelog.md).

 ### Välipalautus 2 - 2024-09-17

 The project is progressing well.
 Testing has not yet been started so the coverage is poor.
 The project has a good structure and the code is clean.
 Many core features have been completed, more information can be found in the [changelog](docs/changelog.md).
 The project is available in production on [protaskinate-page.host.ender.fi](https://protaskinate-page.host.ender.fi/).